Satellite QSO ( Some very short Audio Fragments concerning First SAT QSO's )

 * compare the 11 degree and the 89 degree pass !

-In 4 minutes only 1 kHz frequency shift will exist in the uhf band ( during a high pass AOS or LOS ), in these cases there is no need to re adjust the ( fm ) trx.
-Another advantage : because of the low elevation satellite 'dx' is possible now.
-See the chart below made by qth.exe concerning this special situations.
-If you want you can download the super small dos program ( zip ).
-Click here
+In 4 minutes only 1 kHz frequency shift will exist in the uhf band ( during a high pass AOS or LOS ), in these cases there is no need to readjust the ( fm ) trx.
+Another important advantage : because of the low elevation satellite 'dx' is possible now.
+Concerning these special situations : see the chart ( below ) which had been produced by qth.exe

 CHART COPY ( NOTEPAD ) QTH.EXE